Vera Caspary: Gray list

 In 1950, Caspary was one of the women identified as communists in Red Channels.
 This right-wing publication was FBI-founded and funded and was part of the US government's anti-communist program, which overwhelmingly targeted women in media.

 Hollywood in 1951 was the feeding ground for the House Un-American Activities Committee, the House's rabid anti-communist investigations pitted Hollywood's residents against one another.
 If people testified, they were "friendly" witnesses; if they were named as communist sympathizers, they were "blacklisted".
 Either way, the decision was made for them.
 The couple were preparing to leave for Europe, as Igee was negotiating a French remake of Three Husbands, when MGM abruptly and illegally questioned Caspary regarding her Communist links.
 They were duly worried, as they had just bought two expensive stories from her, and if she were named and blacklisted, they would not be able to release them.

 Since Caspary had left the Party before she came to Hollywood, she told the truth about which committees she attended and the initiatives she had worked on, but the one thing they never asked was if she had ever been a member.

 Caspary was concerned; if she was subpoenaed to appear she would not be able to leave the country unless she became a "friendly witness" and named names.
-On a lawyer's advice the couple left the country as soon as possible.
+On a lawyer's advice, the couple left the country as soon as possible.
 They remained in Europe, Igee going from studio to studio trying to finance new projects or remake old ones, finally inspiring Caspary to write a musical comedy, Wedding in Paris.
-It was while working in Austria on the musical adaptation of Daddy Long Legs, Caspary learned she had been added to the gray list and told to abandon the project.
-If someone appeared before the HUAC committee and refused to name names, they were blacklisted, if their file indicated that they had signed pledges, attended congresses or contributed to doubtful causes, they were graylisted.
+It was while working in Austria on the musical adaptation of Daddy Long Legs, Caspary learned she had been added to the graylist and told to abandon the project.
+If someone appeared before the HUAC committee and refused to name names, they were blacklisted; if their file indicated that they had signed pledges, attended congresses or contributed to doubtful causes, they were graylisted.
 Caspary described the former as hell, the latter merely purgatory.

 The couple returned to Hollywood early in January 1954, but found the climate in Hollywood had gone from chilly to severe.
 They left again after six months, and what followed were two more years of bad luck.
-In 1956, Caspary and Igee returned to Hollywood when the HUAC had finally lost interest in their playthings.
-A job was waiting for her; an old friend Sol Siegel had purchased the rights to the book Les Girls, and was eager for her to adapt it for the screen.
-However MGM wouldn't employ Caspary unless she wrote a letter stating that she had never been a member of the Communist Party; under such duress, she capitulated and wrote the letter.
+In 1956, Caspary and Igee returned to Hollywood when the HUAC lost interest.
+A job was waiting for her; an old friend, Sol Siegel, had purchased the rights to the book Les Girls, and was eager for her to adapt it for the screen.
+However, MGM wouldn't employ Caspary unless she wrote a letter stating she had never been a member of the Communist Party; under such duress, she capitulated and wrote the letter.
 Years later, Caspary remembered George Cukor's Les Girls with Gene Kelly and Mitzi Gaynor as her most enjoyable studio experience.